Skip to main content

 • Gaea Schoeters received the Ultima for Literature 2024.
 "With the award, the jury honours an author whose work touches on important themes: from existential questions about life and death to current issues around inequality, identity and feminism.
 The jury also praises her exceptional versatility and deep commitment: there is always something at stake.
 Her literary work just gains strength through her commitment, which she consistently and fervently deploys on various cultural fronts."

-• Marieke De Maré received the Confituur Bookstores' Prize 2025 with I’m Going to the Sheep.
+• I’m Going to the Sheep by Marieke De Maré received the Confituur Bookstores' Prize 2025.
 "This little gem is at once accessible and special, at once prose and poetry, at once down-to-earth and philosophical, at once text and white space, at once Flemish and universal."

-• Tiemen Hiemstra won the Inktaap Prize 2025 with his debut novel W..
+• W. by Tiemen Hiemstra won the Inktaap Prize 2025.
 The winner of the Inktaap is selected by young people aged 15 to 18, who choose between three nominated titles that they have read, discussed, and judged.
 According to the jury: "We felt connected to the main character because he resembled us. (...)
 Of all three nominations, the theme in this story came closest to our lived world.
 And that made us want to read on."

 • Aleksandr Skorobogatov received the KU Leuven honorary medal from the Faculty of Arts.
 It is an acknowledgement of his exceptional service to society: his sharp analyses of the Russian war approach and the Western indifference have received a lot of praise.
 “His prose is a unique illustration of the importance of translation in the circulation of literary texts, crossing the boundaries of cultures, countries and languages,” says professor Pieter Boulogne, one of the nominators of the honorary medal.